CrapsGame Class¶

 In Additional Craps Design we’ll revisit our algorithm for building

-instances and creating the Dice
+Outcome instances and Throw instances and creating the Dice.

 This chapter involves a large amount of programming.
 We’ll detail this in Craps Game Implementation Steps.